ruro122020/flask-postgresql-template-local/README.md

 Note: installation may very depending on the OS you're using.

-To start the virtual environment:
+To create the virtual environment:

 ```
 virtualenv -p python3 venv
 ```

-To activate environment:
+To start and activate environment:

 ```
 source venv/bin/activate